oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 The core of the step is the commands that it runs,

 In our step 1 "Extract Export variables" we setup the variables and extract the version information from the code, other ways to get the version are of course available, we could even feed it into the pipeline and then modify the code to match the version if we wanted !
-Note that we also "transfer" the values from our vaultVariables OCIR_HOST_VAULT to the exported variable OCIR_HOST and OCIR_STORAGE_NAMESPACE_VAULT to OCIR_STORAGE_NAMESPACE, this is because vaultVariables cannot be exported (as mentioned earlier they coudl contain confidential information so we don;t want any accidental leakage of their contents - deliberate transfer is of course acceptable !) but we can of course create another variable that is exported and deliberately copy the value over and that's what we're doing here.
+Note that we also "transfer" the values from our vaultVariables OCIR_HOST_VAULT to the exported variable OCIR_HOST and OCIR_STORAGE_NAMESPACE_VAULT to OCIR_STORAGE_NAMESPACE, this is because vaultVariables cannot be exported (as mentioned earlier they could contain confidential information so we don't want any accidental leakage of their contents - deliberate transfer is of course acceptable !) but we can of course create another variable that is exported and deliberately copy the value over and that's what we're doing here.
-Notice the cd ${OCI_PRIMARY_SOURCE_DIR} - this is how we make sure we are in the location for the git project that has been automatically imported into the build pipeline for us.
+Notice the `cd ${OCI_PRIMARY_SOURCE_DIR}` - this is how we make sure we are in the location for the git project that has been automatically imported into the build pipeline for us.
 OCI_PRIMARY_SOURCE_DIR contains the location in the build image of that git repo.

-One other section that's important is the onFailure section.
+One other section that's important is the **onFailure** section.
 There can be many reasons for a failure, in the case of this pipeline everything is handled in the build instance, but in some cases there may be external side effects and cleanup may need to be done.
 The onFaliure section allows us to specify what to do, though in this case it's just displaying a message, Like the main step a failure handler can also have a time out and may need to run as a specific user.

 Let's have a look at the other steps, note that from now on I won't include the error handling as its basically all the same.